KrishnaNAcharya/KrishnaNAcharya/README.md

 # 💫 About Me:
-Hey, I'm Krishna N Acharya, a third-year AI & Data Science student at NMAMIT.
+Hey, I'm Krishna N Acharya, a final-year AI & Data Science student at NMAMIT.
 I'm passionate about full-stack development, constantly exploring the latest in tech, and enjoy experimenting with new (and old) tools just to see what they can do.
 I have a strong focus on user experience, performance, and efficiency—perhaps a bit of a perfectionist, but I embrace it!

 Outside the coding grind, you'll find me keeping up with tech news, diving into research rabbit holes, or enjoying photography and music.
 And yes, I do indulge in video games... once in a blue moon!
 If you're looking for me, I'm probably geeking out over some new tech or testing something unconventional just for the fun of it.